Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-template-java.md

 #===============================================================================

 # Only set this property if you want to turn off Contrast.
-Set to `true` to turn he agent on; set to `false` to turn the agent off.
+Set to `true` to turn the agent on; set to `false` to turn the agent off.
 # enable: true

 #================================================================================